greenpeace/gpes-test-visualisations/README.md

 **To use Github pages:**

 1. [Create a Github repository](https://github.com/new)
-2. Enable Github pages in your repository settings.
+2. Enable Github pages in your repository settings (in Github).
 3. Configure `_config.yml`.
 Your repository links will adjust to your project.
 4. Commit and push your work to your new repository